Fire weather seasons

 Different weather systems can bring a higher fire danger risk to Australia's temperate and tropical regions.

 Climate change is affecting fire weather seasons across the continent.
-To learn about the impact, see How weather affects fires.
+To learn about the impact, see our How weather affects fires page.

 Map of Australia with different coloured bands for peak fire danger seasons across the country.
 Roughly horizontally from north to south: orange for peak fire danger in June to August; green for mid-July to mid-October; yellow for September to November; pink for mid-October to mid-January; and blue for December to February.
 Western Australia and Northern Territory have all 5 fire danger seasons.
 In Victoria, Tasmania, southern New South Wales and most of South Australia, peak risk is December to February.

-It's always fire weather season somewhere across Australia.
+Australia's fire weather season lasts most of the year.
 The peak fire danger seasons on this map are based on the Forest Fire Danger Index.
 Forest fuel is one of 8 major fuel types in the Australian Fire Danger Rating System.
 Fire seasons can extend beyond the months shown.
 Source: Seamless climate change projections and seasonal predictions for bushfires in Australia – CSIRO Publishing.

 Northern Australia – June to November

-Intense high-pressure systems over southern Australia produce strong south-east to north-east winds and low relative humidity.
-This increases the risk.
+Intense high-pressure systems move over southern Australia.
+They produce strong south-east to north-east winds and low relative humidity.
+This increases the risk for days or weeks.

-Some parts of the far north and north-west have a peak fire danger more towards winter.
+Some parts of the far north and north-west have a peak fire danger earlier in the dry season, more towards winter.

 Central latitudes – mid-October to mid-January

-The end of the fire season is determined by the onset of moister conditions.
-Sometimes this is the result of a tropical low or tropical cyclone developing near Australia's northern coast.
+The peak fire season ends when conditions become moister.
+Sometimes this is due to a tropical low or tropical cyclone developing near Australia's northern coast.

 Southern Australia – December to February

-As vegetation dries during summer, southern Australia becomes more vulnerable to bushfires.
+As vegetation dries during late spring and into summer, southern Australia becomes more vulnerable to bushfires.
+The worst fire dangers are when strong winds blow towards the coast from central Australia.

 The season ends with the onset of rainfall and cool, moist conditions due to cold fronts or rain bands.